Kenkleinman/howtobeabiostatistician/README.md

 Needed by all
-* How to attend a seminar (asking friendly and/or challenging quesiton)
+* How to attend a seminar (with: asking friendly and/or challenging quesitons)
 * Data science and (or vs.) statistics
 * LaTeX
 * Professional demeanor